-In this blog, Chris Rogers, Investment Manager at Maven’s Midlands’ offices, shares two key tips for businesses seeking a loan to support their company’s growth plans.
+In this blog, Chris Rogers, Investment Manager at Maven’s Midlands’ offices, breaks down two of the most fundamental things that businesses need to think about when seeking a loan to support their company’s growth plans.

 As SME businesses grow, securing funding is often crucial to maximising your business potential.
 Whether you’re looking to borrow £5,000 or £500,000, there are a number of factors a lender will consider when reviewing your loan application.